x39OME/Recipe-App-AI/README.md

 3 > Add AI image generation for the recipe.
 When I open a recipe that doesn't have a photo yet, it should automatically generate one in the background using Gemini and show it as a big image on the top of the recipe screen.
 While it's generating, show a loading spinner, and when the image is ready, fade it in smoothly.
 Save the image so that it also shows up on the recipe cards elsewhere in the application.

+4> Add the ability to save recipes as favorites and share them.

+    Make the hot button in the recipe details page functional so that I can tap it and save or unsave the recipe.

+    Add a share button that sends the recipe as a nice formatted text.

+    Generate and add a regenerate button to get the different version of the same recipe.

+    Build out the favorites tab with cards showing the image, title, cuisine, and the cook time.

+    Long press on the card should be able to delete that favorite recipe.

+    Add a recent section in the home screen with the horizontal scrollable list of my last few generated recipes.

 ```

 ## Preview Final Project